 If you're on the giving end, you've chosen the quintessential way to say, "I care," "Thank you for your hospitality" or "Because friendship matters."

 Plan AheadIf you plan to give cordials, brandied fruits, preserves or pickled items, make them well in advance of the gift giving.
 For Christmas presents, start in July.
 Decide how much time you really have.
 If you're scrunched, make muffin, bread and cookie mixes that include everything but the liquid and fat.
 They take the least involvement.
 Whatever you decide to give, include the recipe tied to the item with a pretty cord.
+If you like to bake, you can't go wrong with a quick bread (sweet or savory) that will stay moist a long time.

 What's Your Style?Decide how you will wrap your gifts before you start.
 Are you a nature lover who prefers simple, earthy wraps?
 Consider brown paper, string and raffia.
 Or do you like a bit of sparkle?
 Choose gold and silver ribbons, napkins, metallic tissue and cellophane.
 For ethnic flair, think embroidered tea towels and Polish pottery.